-After the Phase II Long-Term Wheeling Through Deliverability Assessment reports are issued, the CAISO will perform the allocation of the TP Deliverability to Option (A) and Option (B) wheeling requests that meet the eligibility criteria set forth in Section 8.9.2 of GIDAP The TP Deliverability available for allocation will determined from the most recent Transmission Plan.
+After the Phase II Long-Term Wheeling Through Deliverability Assessment reports are issued, the CAISO will perform the allocation of the TP Deliverability to Option (A) and Option (B) wheeling requests that meet the applicable eligibility criteria set forth in Section 8.9.2 of GIDAP and in this Appendix GG.
+Long-term Wheeling Through Priority requests eligible for an allocation of TP Deliverability must be supported by an executed firm power supply contract to support an external load serving entity’s load for the term of the requested long-term Wheeling Through Priority, a firm power supply contract for the term of the requested long-term Wheeling through Priority to support an external load serving entity’s load where execution is contingent upon the availability of a long-term Wheeling Through Priority on the CAISO system, or the external load serving entity’s ownership of an external resource to serve external load that will be supporting the request for a long-term Wheeling Through Priority.
+Any supporting contract must be for a minimum period of six (6) days-by-16 hours for every week throughout the entire term of the long-term Wheeling Through Priority.
+The TP Deliverability available for allocation will determined from the most recent Transmission Plan.
 Requests for a long-term priority for Wheeling Through will be eligible for an allocation of remaining TP deliverability after TP deliverability has first been allocated to all of the Interconnection customers identified in Section 8.9.2 (A)-(C) of Appendix DD.
+In the event the amount of TP Deliverability available to accommodate requests for a long-term Wheeling through Priority, the CAISO will allocate such available capacity first to the Scheduling Coordinator requesting the Wheeling Through Priority for the most total hours.
+The provisions of tariff section 23.6.5 apply to any long-term Wheeling Through Priority that requires a supporting power supply contract or dedicated LSE-owned resource.

 Section 7 Long-Term Wheeling Through Path 26 Assessment

 In addition to the other studies required by this LTWTP, the CAISO will assess the Deliverability of requests for long-term priority for Wheeling Throughs on Path 26 during resource shortage conditions.
-To perform the assessment, the CAISO will utilize the latest production cost and power flow models and study results from its ten-year Transmission Planning Process to determine if Path 26 would be a binding constraint during summer peak load hours with the eligible requests for long-term included.
+To perform the assessment, the CAISO will utilize the latest production cost and power flow models and study results from its ten-year Transmission Planning Process to determine if Path 26 would be a binding constraint during summer peak load hours with the eligible requests for a long-term Wheeling Through Priority included.
 If Path 26 is identified as a binding constraint then ADNU’s will be identified for LTWT requests selecting Option B. Deliverability will not be allocated across Path 26.

 Section 8 Study Results and Construction Process